django/birthday20/content/timeline/2012-04-29-github/_index.md

 ---

 Up until this point in time, Django was maintained in Subversion (SVN) and through the Trac UI on [code.djangoproject.com](https://code.djangoproject.com).
-But it had gotten to a point where Git and GitHub were far too good to ignore, and wrestling the migration process was impossible to avoid.
-On his blog, Adrian Holovati reflected on Django's migration and keeping [the community updated and for the benefit of any projects that take this leap in the future](https://www.holovaty.com/writing/django-github/).
-The migration process including some memorable moments, as seen in this screenshot.
+But it came to a point where Git and GitHub were far too good to ignore, and wrestling the migration process was impossible to avoid.
+On his blog, Adrian Holovati reflects on Django's migration and keeping [the community updated and for the benefit of any projects that take this leap in the future](https://www.holovaty.com/writing/django-github/).
+The migration process includes a memorable moments captured in this screenshot.

 {{< imgProc